Dmalex166/platformer-tutorial/steps/part5.md

 There are two separate things going on here: the creation of a Physics Sprite and the creation of some animations that it can use.

 ### Physics Sprite
-This is the first part of the code to create a sprite
+This is the first part of the code to create a sprite:
 ```js
 player = this.physics.add.sprite(100, 450, 'dude');